swarad07/swarad07.github.io/_posts/2020-05-02-Unused-Standing-Vehicle-care.md

 Hence it is advisable to not Overspeed in a car that has been idle for a long time. **Best to take it slow, apply brakes slowly, steer slowly and feel if everything is working fine and keep ears open for any noise,** Springs, bearings hubs get in shape quickly (within the first kilometer) as the grease and oils start to coat all surfaces again.

-Brake & brake calipers need some time to get up to optimal performance.
+Brake & brake calipers need some time to get up to an optimal performance.
 So smooth application of brakes for first 8-10km is must, this will ensure the friction remove any rust and contaminants sitting in between brake discs and calipers and they work optimally for you.

 ## 6. Hand brake or parking brake.